-Six Lynchburg College students recently took first prize at a technology development contest, earning more than $10,000 in prizes.
+Six University of Lynchburg students recently took first prize at a technology development contest, earning more than $10,000 in prizes.

 They competed against teams from six larger schools schools, including Virginia Tech and James Madison University, in the third annual Caring for the Caregiver Hack November 3 – 5.
 Sponsored by Virginia Navigator and the Lindsay Institute for Innovations in Caregiving, the contest challenges college students to leverage technology to improve the health of people who are primary caregivers for family members.